Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.minute
 ```

 The minute, a unit of time defined as 60 s.
 The full name `minute` is used instead of the symbol `min` to avoid confusion with the Julia function `min`.

-Dimension: `Unitful.𝐓`.

-See Also: `Unitful.s`.

 #### Second